Occupational Safety and Health

 Continuously improving Occupational Safety and Health

 We work to continuously improve occupational safety and health, mainly through our Occupational Safety and Health Management System (OSHMS).
-We also engage in hazard prediction (KY), near miss analysis 5S activities, and other basic safety activities on a daily basis, and systematically conduct training and drills in an effort to prevent occupational injuries.
+We also engage in hazard prediction (KY activity*1), near miss analysis*2 5S activities*3, and other basic safety activities on a daily basis, and systematically conduct training and drills in an effort to prevent occupational injuries.
 When occupational injuries occur in the workplace, we explore the causes at the scene, draft countermeasures, and have the Safety and Health Committee evaluate the countermeasures from the perspectives of labor and management to prevent the same or similar injuries from occurring again.

 Prevention of occupational injuries